mzgh13/builder-os-ideation/Ideation/Venture Thesis & Ideation Journey.md

   * **Sub-Action:** Ensure all integrations operate strictly within the published Terms of Service of all connected SaaS applications.
 Respect API rate limits and usage policies.
   * **Sub-Action:** Actively seek official partnerships with SaaS vendors where feasible and mutually beneficial.
 Frame the Integration Hub as an enabler and enhancer of their ecosystem.
 * **Action: Defer Public "SaaS Replacement" Narrative and Offerings.**
-  * **Sub-Action:** Avoid any public communication, marketing, or product offerings that explicitly or implicitly center on "replacing" incumbent SaaS products until CompanyOS has achieved significant market presence, customer loyalty, substantial revenue, and a strong financial position.
+  * **Sub-Action:** Avoid any public communication, marketing, or product offerings that explicitly or implicitly center on "replacing" incumbent SaaS products until <SaaS-OS> has achieved significant market presence, customer loyalty, substantial revenue, and a strong financial position.
 The internal replication R\&D remains internal.
 * **Action: Ongoing Legal Counsel and Proactive Risk Assessment.**
   * **Sub-Action:** Retain legal counsel early and maintain an ongoing relationship to regularly review the Integration Hub's architecture, integration practices, data handling policies, and external communications to ensure compliance and minimize legal risks, even under the less contentious "integration-first" model.

 ### 4.6.
 Remedy for "Open Core Business Model & Cannibalization" (A Long-Term Consideration):

-* **Action: Focus All Initial Monetization Efforts on Paid Tiers of the "CompanyOS \- Integration Hub."**
+* **Action: Focus All Initial Monetization Efforts on Paid Tiers of the "<SaaS-OS> \- Integration Hub."**
   * **Sub-Action:** Define clear and compelling value tiers for the Integration Hub based on factors such as the number of connections, volume of automation runs/data syncs, access to advanced UBOM-powered features (e.g., sophisticated cross-app analytics, complex pre-built workflow templates for the vertical), user seats, and levels of premium support.
 * **Action: Treat "Open Core" Components Developed Internally as Proprietary IP and a Long-Term Strategic Option.**
-  * **Sub-Action:** Any software components or backends developed through the internal "replication R\&D" process are, by default, proprietary assets of CompanyOS.
+  * **Sub-Action:** Any software components or backends developed through the internal "replication R\&D" process are, by default, proprietary assets of <SaaS-OS>.
   * **Sub-Action (Much Later Stage \- Contingent on Success):** If a strategic decision is eventually made to open-source certain mature and stable components:
     * Clearly articulate and deliver overwhelming value in the managed cloud service (e.g., ease of use, zero-maintenance, enhanced security, built-in compliance features, auto-updates, seamless Hub integration, advanced proprietary AI features layered on top, dedicated support).
     * Choose licensing models carefully (e.g., Business Source License (BSL), or AGPL with a clear commercial alternative and robust Contributor License Agreement (CLA)) to protect commercial interests while potentially fostering a controlled community.